 There was a pause.
 Perhaps she sensed my hesitancy.
-"Go ahead and leave unless you are willing to stay," she finally snapped.
+"Go ahead and leave unless you are willing to stay," she finally snarled.

 "Of course I am willing.
 I don't really mind.
-Besides, I don't want to leave the centre with no qualified staff."
+Besides, I don't want to leave the centre with no qualified staff.
+I don't want to ignore the legislation."
 I hoped that she didn't feel like I was trying to insult her.

 "Whatever, just stay then.
-It doesn't really matter.
+It is doesn't really matter.
 It will be only for a few minutes.
 The school-age group should be back soon".